netpoe/orocolo-wallet/README.md

 - Add a new token in `/add-token`
 - Send funds to another address in `/transfer`

+## A note on listing tokens

+In local development, you must deploy your own ERC20 contracts.
+I used the (Tutorial Token Box)[http://truffleframework.com/boxes/tutorialtoken] from the truffle framework to deploy to the Ganache instance.

+You can clone the contracts I used from my repo as well: (Wallet ERC20 token contracts)[https://github.com/netpoe/truffle-token-contracts]

 ## Running in local development

 Orocolo Wallet works with the Ropsten Testnet, however, for faster development I recommend installing the [Ganache UI](http://truffleframework.com/ganache/)